-Welcome to Total Performance Training Center in Wixom, MI and Rochester Hills, MI.
+Welcome to Total Performance Training Center in Wixom, MI.
 We’ve been training the top athletes in metro-Detroit since 2002.

 Total Performance specializes in speed training for athletes at all levels and in all sports.

 You’re probably getting ready to start your off-season training for an upcoming fall season.
 It’s an exciting time.
 Everyone is always jacked up and ready to start the summer because the season is now just around the corner.
 If you’re getting ready to go, here are a few things to consider and include this summer: